wifiphisher/wifiphisher/README.md

 Following are the requirements for getting the most out of Wifiphisher:

 * Kali Linux.
 Although people have made Wifiphisher work on other distros, Kali Linux is the officially supported distribution, thus all new features are primarily tested on this platform.
-* One wireless network adapter that supports AP mode.
+* One wireless network adapter that supports AP & Monitor mode and is capable of injection.
+For advanced mode, you need two cards; one that supports AP mode and another that supports Monitor mode.
 Drivers should support netlink.
-* One wireless network adapter that supports Monitor mode and is capable of injection.
-Again, drivers should support netlink.
-If a second wireless network adapter is not available, you may run the tool with the --nojamming option.
-This will turn off the de-authentication attack though.

 ## Installation